influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/configuration.md

-When the number and addresses of the hosts and services for which Kapacitor should collect information are not known at the time of configuring or booting the Kapacitor service, they can be determined, and the data collected at runtime with the help of a discovery services.
+When the number and addresses of the hosts and services for which Kapacitor should collect information are not known at the time of configuring or booting the Kapacitor service, they can be determined, and the data collected, at runtime, with the help of discovery services.
 This process is known as metric _Scraping and Discovery_.
 It is described in greater detail in the [Scraping and Discovery](/kapacitor/v1.4/pull_metrics/scraping-and-discovery/) document.